SebastJava/LM-forums-signatures/README.md

 ![](sign-gray-2X.png)
 ### sign-gray
-This is the standard logo colour, on the logo.
+The logo gets its colour values from the top-left edge of the gradient colour on the main website.
 And the background bar gets a pure neutral grey.
 The contrast is very good for the text.
 And here the logo stands out against the background bar.
 (Enlarged view)

 ------